When PTSD Leads To Psychotic Symptoms: What Is PTSD Psychosis?

 What is PTSD psychosis?

 PTSD can sometimes occur with psychotic symptoms.
 Psychosis generally refers to a disconnect from reality.
-While it tends to be most associated with psychotic disorders, such as schizophrenia spectrum disorders, PTSD psychosis may occur in a small percentage of individuals.
+While psychosis tends to be most associated with psychotic disorders, such as schizophrenia spectrum disorders, PTSD psychosis may occur in a small percentage of individuals.
 The aforementioned hallucinations accompanying PTSD flashbacks can serve as an example of a PTSD psychosis symptom.

+Psychosis symptoms are usually classified into two groups: positive and negative.
 Positive psychotic symptoms typically present in the form of unusual thoughts and behavior patterns that are added to a person’s experience.
 Some symptoms include hallucinations (sensory experiences of nonexistent stimuli), delusions (strongly held beliefs that aren’t grounded in reality), and disorganized thinking and speech.
+Negative psychotic symptoms, on the other hand, can be characterized by a lack of typical behaviors and experiences.
+They may include a lack of emotional expression (known as “flat affect”), difficulty speaking, lack of motivation, social withdrawal, and difficulty managing one’s daily tasks.

-How therapy can help
+How therapy can help with post-traumatic stress disorder and psychotic episodes

 Psychotherapy may manage symptoms and reduce the impact of PTSD on daily life.
 Therapy can help an individual work through the experience of a traumatic event and learn ways to neutralize triggers and cope with challenging symptoms.
 A combination of therapy and doctor-prescribed medication is often utilized to effectively treat PTSD and PTSD psychosis.